beesona/open-telemetry-example/README.md

 ### Server

--   use the command `npx ts-node --require ./src/instrumentation.ts ./src/server/index.ts`
+-   use the command `npm run start:server`

 ### Client

--   use the command `npx ts-node --require ./src/instrumentation.ts ./src/client/index.ts`
+-   use the command `npm run start:client`

 ## Custom Telemetry via decorators